Male Infertility/Male Fertility

 - Erectile Dysfunction

-- Retrograde ejaculation (where semen enters the bladder rather than exits through the penis)
+- Retrograde ejaculation, when semen enters the bladder rather than exit through the penis.

 - Blocked ejaculatory ducts